OfficeDev/Word-Add-in-Markdown-Editor/src/assets/mock/readme-object-definition.md

     }
 });
 ```

 ### search(searchText: string, searchOptions: ParamTypeStrings.SearchOptions)
-Performs a search with the specified search options on the scope of the body object.
+Performs a search with the specified searchOptions on the scope of the body object.
 The search results are a collection of range objects.

 #### Syntax
 ```js